furudbat/digimon-partner-kit/README.md

 See [LICENSE](LICENSE) for more information.

-This Project is free fan site and not affiliated with Bandai.
+This Project is a free fan site and not affiliated with Bandai.
 Digimon and other media relating to the franchise are registered trademarks by Bandai.

 ---